Wastewater Outfall Relocation Project

 - NPDES Construction Permit (Ecology) Issued 3/1/22

-- Construction is expected to start in August 2022.
+- Construction is anticipated to start spring 2024.

 The contractor will be conducting construction activities in work zones.
 Some of these work zones will require detour routes.
 See the link below for work zone locations, timing expectations, and detour route locations (if required).